mwillsey/mwillsey.github.io/index.md

 ## News

+- <time>2024.06</time>
+  The third EGRAPHS workshop, [EGRAPHS 2024](https://pldi24.sigplan.org/home/egraphs-2024), will take place at [PLDI 2024](https://pldi24.sigplan.org/) in Orlando!
+  Submissions are due April 5.
 - <time>2024.01</time>
-  In Spring 2024, I'm teaching a seminar course [CS294-260: Declarative Program Analysis and Optimization](https://inst.eecs.berkeley.edu/~cs294-260/sp24/).
-- <time>2023.06</time>
-  I've accepted an Assistant Professor position at [EECS at UC Berkeley](https://eecs.berkeley.edu/).
+  I've started as an Assistant Professor position at [EECS at UC Berkeley](https://eecs.berkeley.edu/)!
-  I'll start in 2024.
-- <time>2023.06</time>
-  The second EGRAPHS workshop, [EGRAPHS 2023](https://pldi23.sigplan.org/home/egraphs-2023), will take place at [PLDI 2023](https://pldi23.sigplan.org/) in Orlando!
 - <time>2023.04</time>
   Our [work connecting egg to Datalog](/papers/egglog) will appear at [PLDI 2023](https://pldi23.sigplan.org/).